Willis Sharpe Kilmer: Biography

 The Kilmer brothers' Swamp Root formula was regarded as fraud and quackery by critics.
 Medical health experts noted that it was being advertised under false pretenses, the formula was potentially dangerous and there was no evidence it could cure kidney or liver disease.

 The decline in the patent medicine business led Kilmer to branch out into other businesses.
 He was extensively involved in real estate, owning a landmark family mansion in Binghamton, NY, constructing the twelve story Press Building in downtown Binghamton as a home for another new business he created, The Binghamton Press Co., building several other less-prominent buildings in downtown Binghamton, and three racing stables and estates: Sun Briar Court in Binghamton, Court Manor in the Shenandoah Valley of Virginia, and Remlik, on the banks of Virginia's Rappahannock River.
 Kilmer's private yacht Remlik (the name being Kilmer spelled backwards) was purchased by the US Navy during World War I and converted into the USS Remlik (SP-157) armed patrol vessel.

-Kilmer died from pneumonia in Binghamton on July 12, 1940, having amassed a fortune of some $15 million, mostly from the sale of the patent medicine Swamp Root tonic, which is still for sale today.
+Kilmer died from pneumonia in Binghamton on July 12, 1940, having amassed a fortune of some $15 million, mostly from the sale of the patent medicine Swamp Root tonic.
 After his death, Kilmer was interred at a mausoleum in Floral Park Cemetery in the Binghamton suburb of Johnson City, NY.